setkyar/nodeflair-scrapper/README.md

 Idea is like to setup a cron once a day send to your telegram bot for you.

-You can read more it [here](https://setkyar.com/scrapping-nodeflair-and-notify-to-telegram).
+You can read more [here](https://setkyar.com/scrapping-nodeflair-and-notify-to-telegram) for usage idea.

 ### Installation